 - Courses offered between 8:00 AM and 4:00 PM

-This course covers the terminology surrounding anatomy, physiology, pathology, tests, and treatments by body systems.
+This course covers the terminology surrounding anatomy, physiology, pathology, tests, and treatments.
 The student will learn basic medical word structure and language.
 An overview of the body including cavities and regions, anatomical planes and directional terms, divisions of the spine, and individual body systems.
 Spelling, pronunciation, and listening are practiced.
 Open to all students in healthcare professions.
-This class is open to all students who are planning togo into the Medical Assisting program, BioMed, NAC and Nursing.
+Contact the Workforce Instruction Division at (206) 934-3790 or Advising at (206) 934-3658 for information and to register.
+Note: This course replaces AHI 100 Introduction to Medical Vocabulary.
+Permission required.

 Orientation to Pharmacy Practice

-Reviews the contributions made by nations of the world to the practice of pharmacy past and present.
-Course will review the role of professional pharmacy organizations and pharmacy personnel.
+This course will review the contributions made by nations of the world to the practice of pharmacy past and present.
+Course will review the role of professional pharmacy organizations, past and present, to improving the practice of pharmacy and the role of pharmacy personnel.
 Students will also learn about new drug development, drug distribution, and the role of the pharmacy technician in drug procurement.
-Course material will cover the types of sites which currently employ pharmacy technicians.
-Prerequisite: admission into program.
+Course material will cover the types of sites which currently employ pharmacy technicians including an analysis of the role of pharmacy technicians in these various job settings.
+Current trends which may effect the future direction for pharmacy technicians will also be discussed.
+Registration limited to students enrolled in the Pharmacy Technician program.
+Permission required.

 Covers mathematics review with an introduction to calculations encountered in pharmacy practice.
 Registration limited to students enrolled in the Pharmacy Technician program.
 Permission required.